 This is my go-to lens when I’m doing nightclub photography or videography.

 It’s an F2 with image stabilization and ultrasonic motor focusing, so it’s really quick.
-It’s pretty quiet.

 This will allow some stabilization with slower shutter speeds; you would have to focus on the slides.

-I started using it for video with another photographer to shoot a nightclub party with the 35 has been a great focal length for me.
+I started using it for video with another photographer to shoot a nightclub party, and the 35 has been a great focal length for me.

-I really love just keeping it on me at all times; it’s usually the only lens I have on the camera.
-The 35 is probably my favorite focal length.
+I love keeping it on me; it’s usually the only lens I have on the camera.

-It’s been a really great lens, allowing me to use handheld shots.
+It’s been a great lens, allowing me to use handheld shots.

-They are a crop sensor, meaning; this 30 mil becomes about 1.6 times bigger.
+They are crop sensors; this 30 mil becomes about 1.6 times bigger.

-They haven’t cut any corners, everything turns and works very nicely even connecting it to a camera feels very solid, the mounting system is made of metal which we like.
+They haven’t cut any corners, everything turns and works very nicely, even connecting it to a camera feels very solid, the mounting system is made of metal, which we like.

 It is so very well built.

-I did a lot of research when I bought this lens, and the one thing everyone talked about was the sharpness and the quality of the image, and it’s completely true.
+I did a lot of research when I bought this lens, and the one thing everyone talked about was the image’s sharpness and quality, and it’s entirely true.

 If you love bokeh, this is the lens for you; f 1.4, it’s buttery smooth, it’s so good.
 I love the bokeh on this lens.

 75 80% of the time, it’s a little slower than the Sony native lenses, but it does work, so that’s a good thing.

-Now, what do I not like about the lens?
-The main thing that I do not like and everyone says they don’t like about this lens is the focus ring; the focus ring is very nice to turn, but the problem is that it’s a focus by wire lens.
+The main thing I do not like, and everyone says they don’t like about this lens, is the focus ring; the focus ring is very nice to turn, but the problem is that it’s a focus-by-wire lens.

 What that means is when you turn this inside, nothing is happening; there are no moving parts.

-Now that’s not always a problem, but in this lens, it is you can turn it a tiny amount, and it will completely go from being in focus to out of focus which isn’t usual.
+Now, that’s not always a problem, but in this lens, you can turn it a tiny amount, and it will ultimately go from being in focus to out of focus, which isn’t usual.

 So yeah, I said the autofocus works about 80% of the time; the other 20% of the time, it doesn’t work too well.
 It haunts.